-The first time I grilled tuna, it turned out so dry and unappetizing that I almost gave up cooking it, after all good tuna isn’t cheap.
-Then a Greek friend gave me this marinade.
-I have never looked back.
 Grilled tuna with Mediterranean Herbs uses no salt, just oil and herbs.
 Salt pulls moisture from the fish as it marinates which can make it dry.
-This never happens to tuna cooked this way.
+This never happens to tuna cooked this way....
 The marinade simply makes it easy and delicious.
-You can use any combo of herbs as long as you keep the parsley and the scallions as a base.
+Use any combo of herbs but keep the parsley and the scallions as a base.
 And it’s worth it.
 Success every time.
 Tuna deserves to be cooked well.
 It is rich in omega-3 oils and can be a great source of lean protein for cancer patients eating a Mediterranean diet for a healthy survivorship.

-To find the most sustainable tuna, we recommend using the Monterey Bay Aquarium’s free app Seafood Watch.
-It will tell you the best fish to buy both for the health of our oceans and the species.
+To find the most sustainable tuna, use the Monterey Bay Aquarium’s free app Seafood Watch.
+It will tell you the best fish to buy both for the health of oceans and species.